Roll on Summer

-Roll on Summer is an EP by Australian artist Paul Kelly and originally released in October, 2000.
+Roll on Summer is an EP by Australian musician Paul Kelly and originally released in October 2000.
 It was released on EMI in Australia.
 The track "Every Fucking City" was recorded live at The Continental, 25 November 1999.
-The EP peaked at No. 40 on the ARIA singles charts.
+The EP peaked at No. 40 on the ARIA singles chart.

 Track listing

 All songs were written by Paul Kelly, except where noted.